-If anyone feels that they have been the object of sexual harassment, I would encourage them, in the strongest terms, to report it.
+If anyone feels that they have been the object of sexual harassment, you are encouraged, in the strongest terms, to report it.
 Such reporting can be to the Department Head or any faculty member in the Department, or to a student selected by AGSO to act as a liaison (if otherwise unspecified, this will be the AGSO President).
 If you are a staff member, you can report to any supervisory personnel (including the Department Head).
 If you wish to report anonymously within the Department, a typewritten note in an envelope placed in the box of the Department Head (or box of any supervisor) is acceptable.
 Any report received by Department personnel will be communicated to the Department Head unless the Department Head is the subject of the report, in which case it will be communicated to the Dean of the College of Arts and Sciences.
 The Department Head or Dean will determine a course of action, in consultation with the Office of Institutional Equity if necessary.
 If a subject is uncomfortable reporting it within the Department, you can contact the Office of Institutional Equity (OIE) at email@example.com, (575) 646-3635 (http://eeo.nmsu.edu).
-I will personally take any such reports seriously, and I request that other faculty members do the same.
-If you wish to report anonymously within the Department, I think a typewritten note in an envelope placed in my box (or box of any supervisor) would probably work well.
+Any such reports will be taken seriously.
 Per NMSU policy, the Office of Institutional Equity should be notified of any reports of harassment, so if such behavior is reported to you, you have an obligation to notify OIE; OIE will be notified of any reports made to me.
 See https://eeo.nmsu.edu/files/2013/11/Step-by-Step-Guide.pdf for a guide to reporting.

-I also note that NMSU has contracted with an external provider, EthicsPoint, to provide employees with an alternative anonymous way to confidentially report activities that are in violation of university policy, see http://auditservices.nmsu.edu/reporting-line/
+NMSU has also contracted with an external provider, EthicsPoint, to provide employees with an alternative anonymous way to confidentially report activities that are in violation of university policy, see http://auditservices.nmsu.edu/reporting-line/